Mayor denounces fifth incident of hateful graffiti in Saint-Honoré, Que.

-For Mayor Bruno Tremblay, the latest case of hateful graffiti in his Quebec town is the final straw.
+For Mayor Bruno Tremblay, the latest case of hateful graffiti in his Quebec town was the final straw.

 Sometime on Wednesday, "Ville Blanche" ('White Town") was written in red spray paint on the welcome sign in Saint-Honore, a few hundred kilometres north of Quebec City.